Close

 Level Term Insurance

-Level term insurance is the simplest and most common types of term insurance.
-The coverage amount or “sum assured” remains constant throughout the policy duration, and the premiums are also fixed.
+Level term insurance is the simplest and most common type of term insurance.
+The coverage amount, also known as the sum assured, remains constant throughout the policy duration, with fixed premiums.
 This straightforward structure makes it ideal for families seeking stable coverage over a specific period.

 Increasing Term Insurance